 1. “many” versus “many of the”

 These two expressions are alternatives before a plural noun, the first showing it has general meaning (corresponding to a use with the “zero” article – see 110.
 Nouns without “the” or “a”), the second indicating it is specific (corresponding to a use with the).
 Thus, many words means a substantial number of all words, whereas many of the words means a substantial number of some specific words.
-Both meanings are useful for “hedging” (see 95.
-Hedging 1) and for interpreting numbers (see 115.
-Surveying Numerical Data).
+When many is directly before a noun, it is acting like an adjective, but before of the it is a pronoun.

 The impossible combination that often arises here is *many of (e.g. *many of words).
 A rule warning against this might be that of after many must be followed by the (see 160.
 Uses of “of”).
-It is not just many that this confusion can affect, but also various other quantity adjectives, including all, any, both, each, most, much, some and (a) few.
-However, and adding to the confusion, some synonyms of many – the majority, plenty and informal a lot – always need of, even without the.
-Numerous and various, on the other hand, are not often used with of, tending to accompany general-meaning nouns.
+It is not just many that this confusion can affect, but also various other quantity adjectives, including all, any, both, each, every, most, much, some and (a) few (see in particular 169.
+“All”, “Each” and “Every”).

 2. “others” versus “other people”